spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/hiring/interviewing/index.html.md

 #### Reminders For Recruitment

 - Please ensure that internal applicants have appropriate Greenhouse visibility permissions for the role they are applying to.
-For example, internal applicants should _not_ have job admin access to any role they apply for, or to be able to see those who have also applied for the role (internally or externally).
+For example, internal applicants should _not_ have any access to any role they apply for, or to be able to see those who have also applied for the role (internally or externally).
 If there are internal People Group requisitions the recruiter on the role should remove all of the access manually.
 In some cases, it may be appropriate to schedule using the Candidate Experience Specialists' calendar, if the candidates' colleagues or they have access to the Interview Calendar in gCal.
 - When scheduling internal interviews, as with all other interviews, please mark these as `private` on the calendar.
 Many team members at GitLab have their calendar event details set to be [internally viewable](https://about.gitlab.com/handbook/communication/#google-calendar).
 Setting up interviews as `private` is important to maintain confidentiality of applicants/candidates during the interview process.

 ### Adjustments to our Interview Process